Events & Programs

 Throughout the year, the Evanston History Center hosts a variety of high-quality programming on a variety of themes and topics.

-Lectures like the Under the Buffalo series and our special pop-up events, reach a broad audience interested in history, art, and culture.
+Our Talks@EHC series, reaches a broad audience interested in history, art, and culture.
 Docent-led walking tours of Evanston provide fun and fascinating insights.
 Special events and fundraisers celebrate Evanston’s history and the Dawes House.

 Scroll down to learn more.

-A Few of Our Past Under the Buffalo Lectures
+A Few of Our Past Talks@EHC

 Kate Masur